TPlugins6189/Icons/README.md

 ## Github
 1. Create your own Repositorie.
 2. Upload your icons into it.
+(Warning!
+You can upload maximum 1000 files per folder!)
 3. Copy the link of the Repositorie

 ## Plugin